MarschmiLab/Cornell_Carpentries_Jan2025/_episodes/02-r-plotting.md

 ## Color vs. Fill
 _[Back to top](#contents)_

 Let's say we want to spice up our plot a bit by adding some color.
-Maybe we want our violin color to a fancy color like "darkolivegreen."
+Maybe we want our violin color to a fancy color like "pink."
 We can do this by explicitly setting the color aesthetic inside the `geom_violin` function.
 Note that because we are assigning a color directly and not using any values from our data to do so, we do not need to use the `aes()` mapping function.
 Let's try it out:

 ~~~